-Violence in French sports clubs: nearly 60% of athletes affected, according to a new study
+Violence in French sports clubs: Nearly 60% of athletes affected, according to a previously unpublished study

-Nearly six out of ten athletes in France report having experienced abuse within their sports clubs.
-Whether psychological, physical, sexual, or related to neglect, these incidents remain largely hidden, as victims rarely speak out.
-A study of more than 2,200 athletes provides, for the first time, a detailed picture of this abuse, the profiles of those affected, and the sports most at risk.
+Nearly six out of ten athletes in France report having experienced abuse at their sports clubs.
+Whether psychological, physical, sexual, or related to neglect, these incidents of abuse remain largely hidden, as victims rarely speak out.
+A study of more than 2,200 athletes provides, for the first time, an accurate picture of this abuse, the profiles of those affected, and the sports most at risk.

 Grégoire Bosselut, University of Montpellier and Elise Marsollier

-Sports are often portrayed as a place for personal growth, pushing one’s limits, learning, and fostering positive values.
+Sports are often portrayed as a place for personal growth, pushing one’s limits, learning, and positive values.
 Yet behind this image lies a less rosy reality.
-The sports environment, whether recreational or competitive, can also be the scene of various forms of violence perpetrated by coaches, volunteers, parents, and especially other athletes.
+The sports environment, whether recreational or competitive, can also be the scene of various forms of violence perpetrated by coaches, volunteers, parents, and, above all, other athletes.
 Such incidents are too often trivialized or ignored.
-Yet for many athletes, the line between athletic demands and abusive behavior remains blurred.
+Yet for many athletes, the line between athletic expectations and abusive behavior remains blurred.

-Our study, conducted in France in 2024 among 2,250 athletes aged 14 to 45, sheds new light on the extent of the problem in French sports clubs.
+Our study, conducted in France in 2024 among 2,250 athletes aged 14 to 45, sheds new light on the extent of this phenomenon in French sports clubs.
 It reveals that 59% of participants reported having experienced at least one form of violence since joining their current club.
-More specifically, psychological abuse is the most common: insults, humiliation, shouting, threats, or excessive pressure are reported by nearly half of the athletes (47%).
-This is followed by neglect (failing to care for an injured athlete – 25%), physical violence (hitting, choking – 23%), and sexual violence (harassment, exhibitionism – 21%).
-These figures, already significant, likely underestimate the true extent of the problem, as victims are often reluctant to speak out.
+More specifically, psychological abuse is the most common: insults, humiliation, yelling, threats, or excessive pressure are reported by nearly half of the athletes (47%).
+This is followed by neglect (failing to care for an injured athlete—25%), physical violence (hitting, choking—23%), and sexual violence (harassment, indecent exposure—21%).
+These figures, already substantial, likely fall short of the reality, given how reluctant victims are to come forward.

-The survey also reveals that victims rarely experience violence in isolation, but rather a multitude of abusive behaviors that overlap or occur simultaneously: 21% of respondents report having experienced both psychological abuse and neglect, 15% report psychological abuse combined with physical abuse, 10% report both sexual abuse and neglect, and 9% report psychological abuse combined with sexual abuse and neglect.
+The survey also reveals that victims rarely experience violence in isolation, but rather a multitude of abusive behaviors that overlap or occur simultaneously: 21% of respondents reported experiencing both psychological abuse and neglect, 15% reported psychological abuse combined with physical abuse, 10% reported both sexual abuse and neglect, and 9% reported psychological abuse combined with sexual abuse and neglect.

 Team sports and men are at the highest risk